gbibeaul/blog-perso/content/mern-on-vercel.md

 ### **Why host MERN apps on vercel?**

 The MERN stack is at a crossroads: it is still a hugely popular stack behind a lot of production applications but it's popularity is being attacked by the Jamstack.
-Sometimes it makes sens to refactor an application to migrate it to a framework like Next.js or Gastby but that can be a huge task.
+Sometimes it makes sense to refactor an application to migrate it to a framework like Next.js or Gastby but that can be a huge task.

 However, if you don't have the time or ressources for such a big migration, you can still get a lot of benefits like preview deployments and serverless functions if you host your MERN app on Vercel.
 In this tutorial, we will show you how to adapt such an application to be hosted on Vercel's Cloud.
 This tutorial assumes a intermediate level of understanding and aims at giving an idea of how the process works.